maliMirkec/personal-website/source/_posts/bem-wordpress-theme.md

 <!-- more -->

-[Wordpress](https://wordpress.org/) is great, too.
+[WordPress](https://wordpress.org/) is great, too.
 It is an open source blog tool and a publishing platform and content management system.

-This is a post about building custom Wordpress theme with BEM naming methodology.
+This is a post about building custom WordPress theme with BEM naming methodology.
 [Check it out](https://github.com/maliMirkec/_bem)!

 ## Starter template

-A few years ago, I was looking for a tool that could help me build Wordpress themes more easily.
-I've stumbled upon [Underscores](http://underscores.me/), a starter theme for Wordpress.
+A few years ago, I was looking for a tool that could help me build WordPress themes more easily.
+I've stumbled upon [Underscores](http://underscores.me/), a starter theme for WordPress.
 I was amazed by the simplicity of it.

 You enter a template name (and some other options, if you want) and you generate plain theme.
 It contains the following: